MasteringPinia/mastering-pinia--code/src/exercises/2.5.1-store-actions/instructions.md

   - Ensure `startEating` stops if `isEating` is false
 - Create an action named `stopEating` that stops eating dangos
 - Call that action when the user clicks on the "Stop eating!" button

-Hints:

-- `startEating` should return a promise and run as
-- If they are calling setInterval instead of setTimeout, hint them